 - icing sugar to dust

-- Mix the cornflour with 2 tbsp of the orange juice to form a smooth paste and set aside.
+- Mix the cornflour with 2 tablespoon of the orange juice to form a smooth paste and set aside.

 - Stir the cornflour mixture again and pour into the pan, cook over a low heat until the mixture thickens.
 Remove from the heat.